kshitijk4poor/devops-cook/DASHBOARD.md

 4. Configure the data sources
 5. Click "Import"

+## Dashboard Psychology

+Understanding how humans process visual information is crucial for effective dashboards:

+### Cognitive Load Optimization

+Our dashboards use these techniques to reduce cognitive load:

+1. **Consistent Color Coding**: Red for errors/problems, green for healthy states
+2. **Pattern Recognition**: Visualizations that highlight deviations from normal
+3. **Spatial Memory**: Consistent panel placement for faster information location
+4. **Reduction of Visual Noise**: Only displaying essential information
+5. **Preattentive Processing**: Using size, color, and position to highlight importance

+### Dashboard Reading Patterns

+Dashboards are designed around how people naturally scan information:

+1. **F-Pattern Reading**: Most important metrics positioned in the top and left
+2. **Guided Attention**: Visual hierarchy directs focus to critical elements
+3. **Progressive Disclosure**: Details available on demand, not overwhelming initially
+4. **Context Preservation**: Related information kept together

+### Avoiding Common Dashboard Pitfalls

+Our dashboards avoid these common problems:

+1. **Vanity Metrics**: Every metric displayed has actionable value
+2. **Data Without Context**: Metrics include historical comparison and thresholds
+3. **Misleading Visualizations**: Appropriate chart types for each data type
+4. **Over-aggregation**: Ability to drill down into more granular data

 ## Dashboard Best Practices

 1. **Focus on Actionability**: Each dashboard should help answer specific questions